Paco, Manila: Landmarks

 The San Fernando de Dilao Church is a Roman Catholic parish church that served as the temporary pro-cathedral of the Roman Catholic Archdiocese of Manila from 2012 to 2014 during the renovations of Manila Cathedral in Intramuros.

 A Sikh Temple and Unilever Philippines is located on United Nations Avenue.
 Unilever was moved to Bonifacio Global City, Taguig.
 There is a ten-minute walk away is a Hindu temple at Looban Street.
 Presently, Dilao is traversed by Quirino Avenue.
 A loop road from Quirino Avenue is named Plaza Dilao to commemorate the once flourishing Japanese and the Japanese-Filipino communities and districts there in Japantown in Manila.

 Paco Park, was a former municipal cemetery of the old city of Manila, and once contained the remains of Philippine national hero, José Rizal and the GOMBURZA priests.

-The Osmeña Highway starts in this district and it leads to Calabarzon region via South Luzon Expressway and Southern Tagalog Arterial Road that starts in Magallanes Interchange, Makati and ends in Batangas City.
+The Osmeña Highway starts in this district and it leads both to Batangas City (South Luzon Expressway (SLEX) and Southern Tagalog Arterial Road (STAR Tollway)) and Visayas at Matnog, Sorsogon (SLEX).

 Philippine National Railways owns and operates the Paco railway station.

 The Paco Public Market located along the edge of Estero de Paco was designed by William Parsons and built in 1911.

 Schools include the Colegio de la Inmaculada Concepcion de la Concordia, or simple Concordia College, and the Paco Catholic School.

-In January, 2024, Cardinal Jose Advincula unveiled the Important Cultural Property (Philippines) marker for Pope Pius XII Catholic Center along United Nations Avenue in Paco, Manila with Charles John Brown and Jeremy R. Barns, National Museum of the Philippines Director-General, witnessed by 80 bishops gathered for the Catholic Bishops' Conference of the Philippines's 127th plenary assembly.
+In January, 2024, Archbishop of Manila Jose Cardinal Advincula unveiled the Important Cultural Property (Philippines) marker for Pope Pius XII Catholic Center along United Nations Avenue in Paco, Manila with Charles John Brown and Jeremy R. Barns, National Museum of the Philippines Director-General, witnessed by 80 bishops gathered for the Catholic Bishops' Conference of the Philippines's 127th plenary assembly.